 Personnel security clearances, like technical controls, provide a degree of assurance that the personnel are suitable to have access to classified information.
 Personnel security clearances do not provide a guarantee against maleficence on behalf of the personnel who hold a security clearance, and this needs to be compensated with additional effective controls such as those listed above.
 The combination of both personnel security clearances and effective controls provide the most assurance that a cloud consumer’s data will be protected against illegitimate access on behalf of the CSP.

-The PSPF, detailed in policy 9: Access to information provides a mechanism for Australian Government entities to grant temporary access to classified information in some limited circumstances.
+The PSPF Access to information policy provides a mechanism for Australian Government entities to grant temporary access to classified information in some limited circumstances.
 Temporary access may be provided up to and including SECRET for personnel without a security clearance, after the risks of doing so have been assessed.
 Temporary access to security classified information includes people who are reasonably expected to have only incidental or accidental contact with security classified information (e.g. security guards, cleaners, external IT personnel, researchers and visitors such as children who do not have an ability to comprehend the classified information).

 The following minimum protections are required to safeguard information accessed on a temporary basis: